-2.2 Mapping random variables into classe attributes
+2.2 Attributes as random variables

 An improvement of the previous version maps directly the random variables of the model into the object model.
 In so doing, we follow the Probabilistic Relational Model (PRM) extension of Bayesian Networks [18].
 Thus, the patient routing rule is then rewritten into something easier to read: